 - Jane O'Leary, Research Director

-While at EOWA in 2004, Lisa co-authored “Chief Executives Unplugged: CEO’s Get Real About Women in the Workplace” which was named a “must-read business book” by AFR/BOSS magazine in 2005.
+- Co-authoring “Chief Executives Unplugged: CEO’s Get Real About Women in the Workplace” which was named a “must-read business book” by AFR/BOSS magazine.

 Lisa has a business degree from UTS (Sydney) and a Graduate Diploma in Human Resources.
 She is raising three independent and broad minded daughters with her husband in Sydney and is heavily involved in local community activities with them.

-Simone Earl joined DCA in 2013 as the Office Manager and Executive Assistant to the CEO, Nareen Young.
-She provides high level administrative support to the CEO but also plays a crucial role in managing DCA memberships, invoicing, handling proposals for consulting work and providing assistance with event management.
+Simone Earl joined DCA in 2013 as the Office Manager and Executive Assistant to the CEO.
+She provides high level administrative support to the CEO but also plays a crucial role in managing DCA memberships, accounts, handling proposals for consulting work and providing assistance with event management.

 Simone has a pertinent understanding of business coordination, bringing over ten years of office management and administration experience to DCA.
 Simone’s career has spanned across the entertainment, government, banking & finance and FMCG industries.
-Simone also works with the Attorney Generals Department on a contract basis within their restorative justice programs.
+Simone also works with the Attorney General & justice Department on a contract basis within their restorative justice programs.
 In her spare time she also volunteers with various Sydney and regional community groups.

 As Events Coordinator, Sue Flockart’s role is to work in partnership with DCA members to present an exciting calendar of events, including face to face events, teleconferences, research launch events, corporate networking and DCA’s annual diversity debate.
 All DCA events are designed to ensure that the members have access to cutting edge diversity thinking with a focus on commercial application for member businesses that can be applied within the workplace to drive best practise.